 But her hands have always been there.
 They are truly my mother’s hands, and belong to no one else.

 My mother’s hands are a wonderfully mysterious contradiction to me.
 Like most things, they have two sides to them.

 This is the woman who trained me to feel sick if I ever lied, the woman whose top knots are a thing of legend.
-The woman who claims she’s bad at cooking but makes unbelievable cerny kuba and red velvet cake and crusted mac and cheese, the woman who held my hair back as I retched after too much of red velvet cake and crusted mac and cheese.
+The woman who claims she’s bad at cooking but makes unbelievable cerny kuba and red velvet cake and crusted mac and cheese, the woman who held my hair back as I retched after too much of that red velvet cake and crusted mac and cheese.
 Her palms give me the woman who read me E.B.
-White and smelled fruit-flavored markers with me.
+White and who smelled fruit-flavored markers with me.

 The back of my mother’s hands I know better than my own.
 Veined, knotted.
-The skin is smooth, always thin, stretching over like a filter between the air and my mother’s blood.
-It is the hand of a skeleton, the bone ridges painfully in thrown into relief, rivers of concealed veins strangled across them.
-Years and decades and a lifetime of cracking her knuckles as a nervous habit has left them knobby, knuckles infinitely prominent.
+The skin is thin, stretching over like a filter between the air and my mother’s blood.
+It is the hand of a skeleton, the bone ridges painfully thrown into relief, rivers of concealed veins strangled across them.
+Years and decades and a lifetime of cracking her knuckles as a nervous habit has left them knobby, infinitely prominent.

 It is the hand of an older woman who has seen and felt pain, and it is only when I notice the back of my mother’s hands that I begin to patch together the purple bags around her eyes, the lines etched around her mouth that will someday be carved into my own, the way she cracks her neck in pain as she gets up in the morning, the way she looks at herself in the mirror.